FurryMushroom/Quantization_work_of_DesignOrder/Experiments on Smoothquant.md

     kex_exchange_identification: Connection closed by remote host
     fatal: Could not read from remote repository.

 I felt strange that the Nv repo, which should be in well maintenance cannot be found.
-I created the issue #22 but later I found the answer to the question in issue #3.
+I created the [issue #22](https://github.com/Guangxuan-Xiao/torch-int/issues/22) in the torch-int repo but later I found the answer to the question in [issue #3](https://github.com/Guangxuan-Xiao/torch-int/issues/3).

 The ssh repo address sometimes fails to function, use https instead.